What to see in Marrakech (II)

 Galicia travel products

-The Badi Palace was built at the end of the 16th century and, although it was originally much more spectacular and has been somewhat more modest after the sackings, it is still worth a visit to enjoy points such as its large courtyard, its pond and, of course, to climb to the top to enjoy the fantastic views it offers of the city.
-Marrakech.
+The Badi Palace was built at the end of the XVI in a particularly turbulent period in Moroccan history as it was a time of external invasions and internal dynastic struggles and, although originally much more spectacular and after the looting has remained somewhat more modest, is still worth visiting and enjoy points such as its large patio, its pond and of course climb to the top to enjoy the fantastic views it offers Marrakech.
 It can be seen from Monday to Sunday from 8am to 5pm.

 Jardines de Menara